priti-chimanpure/gitDemo/README.md

 # New Project GitDemo
-This project was created from local sysytem
+This project was created from local system.